Zhao Yingjie

-Zhao Yingjie (赵英杰; born 2 August 1992) is a Chinese professional footballer who currently plays for as a midfielder for Chinese Super League club Changchun Yatai.
+Zhao Yingjie (赵英杰; born 2 August 1992) is a Chinese professional footballer who currently plays for as a midfielder for Chinese Super League club Shenzhen Juniors.

 Club career

 Tianjin Teda

 Zhao started his professional career with Chinese Super League side Tianjin Teda (later renamed as Tianjin Jinmen Tiger) in the 2011 league season when he was included their senior team squad.
 He would not make any first team appearances for the club and was sent to the reserve team throughout the 2012 campaign, however by 2013 Zhao was loaned to China League One side Tianjin Songjiang to gain some playing time.
 In 2014, Zhao was loaned out once more, this time to China League Two side Lijiang Jiayunhao.
 Upon his return Zhao would be placed in the reserve team throughout the 2015 campaign and would not make his debut for the club until 22 October 2016, when he came on as a substitute for Fredy Montero in the 72nd minute against Hebei China Fortune in a 2016 Chinese Super League game that ended in a 5-0 defeat.

 On 2 May 2017, Zhao scored his first goal for the club in the third round of the 2017 Chinese FA Cup, converting in a penalty in a 2-0 away win against Shanghai Jiading Boo King.
 On 7 November 2018, he scored his first Chinese Super League goal in a 3-1 comeback home win against Dalian Yifang, which esstentially secured Teda's status in the top flight.
 On 18 August 2023, he made his 100th appearance for Tianjin in a 1-0 away defeat at Shandong Taishan.